jcreinhold/intensity-normalization/README.md

 Potential Pitfalls
 ------------------

-1) This package was developed to process **adult human** MR images; neonatal, pediatric, and animal MR images should also work (at least with some of the normalization schemes).
-But if there is a substantial difference in the contrast you are processing compared with the same contrast in an adult human, the normalization scheme may not work as expected.
-Please open an issue if you encounter such a problem.
+1) This package was developed to process **adult human** MR images; neonatal, pediatric, and animal MR images *should* also work but—if the data has different proportions of tissues or differences in relative intensity among tissue types compared with adults—the normalization may fail.
+The `nyul-normalize` method, in particular, will fail hard if you train it on adult data and test it on non-adult data (or vice versa).
+Please open an issue if you encounter a problem with the package when normalizing non-adult human data.

 2) When we refer to any specific modality, it is referring to a **non-contrast** version unless otherwise stated.
 Using a contrast image as input to a method that assumes non-contrast will produce suboptimal results.
 One potential way to